ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 Patch failed at commit commit-name
 ```

-If you do get this error, enter the following instead:
+If you do get this error, enter the following:

 ```bash
 # Discard the rebase